ayushh982/first-repo/README.md

 # first-repo
-This is first repository and for only demo purpose.
+This is first repository and for only demo purpose..